CarlosSanabriaM/web_backend/web_backend/docs/source/development/api.rst

    * **static** folder: Contains the wordcloud images.
    * **wrapper** folder: Python package that wraps the functionality of the TopicsModels and SummarizationModels of the topics_and_summary library.
    * **app.py**: Python module that creates the Flask app.
-   * **utils.py**: Python module with some utilities: paths, rename attributes, access to the conf.ini params and User Defined Exceptions.
+   * **utils.py**: Python module with some utilities: paths, rename attributes, access to the *-conf.ini params and User Defined Exceptions.
    * **params.py**: Python module that encapsulates the access to the params-file.yaml file with the system parameters.
    * **params-file.yaml**: File that contains the system parameters.
    * **user-api-swagger.yaml**: File that contains the OpenAPI Specification (Swagger Specification) of the User REST API.

+* **development-conf.ini**: Configuration file for the development environment that stores, among other things, the paths to the required files explained in the note below.
-   * **conf.ini**: Configuration file that stores, among other things, the paths to the required files explained in the note below.
+* **production-conf.ini**: Configuration file for the production environment that stores, among other things, the paths to the required files explained in the note below.
 * **generate-requirements.sh**: Creates the requirements.txt file based on the libraries used in the source code.
 * **requirements.txt**: Required dependencies.
 * **setup.py**: File used to install the library or generate the binary distribution.
 It contains information about the library installation.